slviajero/tinybasic/MANUAL.md

 SET 7,1 switches on blockmode of the secondary serial port input.
 SET 7, timeout with a number timeout>1 sets an input timeout in ms. In both cases INPUT &4 does not wait for a line feed.
 SET 7,0 resets block mode.

-SET 8,baud will set the baudrate of the secondary serial port and resets the port.
+SET 8,baud will set the baud rate of the secondary serial port and resets the port.
 Default is 9600.

 SET 9,n will set the radio signal strength. n is between 0 and 3.
 3 is maximal signal strength.

 SET 10,1 sets the display update to page mode.
 In this mode the display does not display text or graphics until am ETX (ASCII 3) is sent.

 SET 11,1 sets the TAB command to Microsoft mode.
-In this mode the TAB position is the absolute character count and not a relative postion.
-SET 11,0 resets the behaviout.
+In this mode the TAB position is the absolute character count and not a relative position.
+SET 11,0 resets the behaviour.

 SET 12,0 sets the lower bound of all arrays to 0.
 This means that arrays with 8 elements DIMed with DIM A(8) go from 0 to 7 instead of 1 to 8.
 SET 12, 1 resets the value.
 This command does not change the array or anything in memory.
 It merely adds an offset.
 Any positive value can be used as an argument.